Kaulunani Grant Program

 - Ineligible projects include, but are not limited to, greenspace property acquisition and related costs, tree removal and maintenance, and projects that will take place on inaccessible private property.

-- Ineligible Requests include, but are not limited to: computers, printers, typewriters, cameras, phones, FAX machines, structures, or other equipment, salaries and wages, (no administrative funds, overhead, salaries or wages), food and refreshments
+- Ineligible Requests include, but are not limited to: computers, printers, typewriters, cameras, phones, fax machines, structures, or other equipment, food and refreshments.

 Find more grants like this

 Find more grants like the Kaulunani Grant Program by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.